thibaudcolas/tailwindcss-vanilla-rtl/README.md

 ## Browser support

-Browser support for CSS logical properties and values is still very recent.
+Browser support for CSS logical properties and values is somewhat recent.
 This plugin has full support for Safari 15, Chrome/Edge 89, and Firefox 68.

-We also support older browser versions (down to Safari 14.1, Chrome 87, Firefox 63), but with a few properties only working as expected for left-to-right languages:
+To provide full support for RTL languages, consider using [postcss-logical](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-logical).
+Note that postcss-logical will create styles with `[dir=rtl]` and `[dir=ltr]` attribute selectors, which will have a higher specificity than single-class utilities, and risk behaving differently when combined with non-utility CSS.

 - [border-radius](https://caniuse.com/?search=border-start-start-radius):
   - macOS Safari 15 (2021-09-21) and up